 - Visualise the amino acids by UV detection for each cycle of Edman chemistry

-- Quanitify the amino acids by comparison to a standard mixture
+- Quantify the amino acids by comparison to a standard mixture

 In addition to N-Terminal Sequencing we are able to assess possible truncations of the amino-terminus or levels of chemically blocked termini that usually prevent full sequencing.
 We may be able to remove the blocking group before sequencing.